Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-api-reference.md

 public static void getVisitorIdentifier(AdobeCallback<String> callback)
 ```

 * _callback_ is invoked with the visitor identifier value.
+When an AdobeCallbackWithError is provided, an AdobeError can be returned in the eventuality of an unexpected error or if the default timeout (5000ms) is met before the callback is returned with visitor identifier.

 #### Example